Making the Law Work for You

-Simply stated, it is undeniably true that citizens accused of a crime consistently suffer convictions for crimes they did not commit or result from mistake or error in the criminal process leading to their conviction.
+Simply stated, many citizens accused of a crime consistently suffer convictions for crimes they did not commit or which result from mistake or error in the criminal process leading to their conviction.

 The post-conviction process provides various means of overturning a wrongful conviction, chief of which is the process of appellate review.

-There are many popular misconceptions about the process of criminal appeals beginning with what issues are available for appeal.
-Unlike the trial of the case where disputes over the facts of the alleged crimes are front and center and put to a jury to decide, appeals involve only questions of law; in other words, the only issue that can be heard an appeal is whether the judge made a mistake and interpreting the law since a jury determination as to the factual circumstances of the crime rarely can be reversed.
+There are many popular misconceptions about the process of criminal appeals, beginning with what issues are available for appeal.
+Unlike the trial of the case where disputes over the facts of the alleged crimes are front and center and put to a jury to decide, appeals involve only questions of law; in other words, the only issue that can be heard on appeal is whether the judge made a mistake in interpreting the law since a jury determination as to the factual circumstances of the crime rarely can be reversed.

 The second popular misconception involves who hears the appeal - most people are surprised to learn that appeals are heard by a panel of judges who do not review testimony or evidence, only the written and oral arguments made by lawyers.